 Are visitors allowed on campus?

-No visitors are currently allowed into campus buildings.
-Our neighbors may continue to walk through our campus, but the recreational areas (such as the playground and track) are closed until further notice.
+No visitors are currently allowed into campus buildings; our campus and its recreational areas (the playground and track) are closed until further notice.

 Are volunteers allowed on campus?

 For the safety of our volunteer and on-campus populations, effective March 10, 2020, we have suspended the use of volunteers on campus through June 29, 2020.
 Reducing the density of the campus population is a public health measure intended not only to protect our students but to reduce risk for those of us who remain here, including our dedicated staff.
 Volunteers will be notified when we believe it is appropriate to resume having volunteers working with students once again.

 Are volunteers allowed to continue work they do off campus?